Guest blog by Randal Whitmore from Home Luv

 Tip 3: Add fabric throw pillows to furniture

-Whilst the room is gaining some extra visual space, the addition of fabric soft furnishings add cosiness to your key items of furniture.
+Whilst the room is gaining some extra visual space, the addition of fabric soft furnishings adds cosiness to your key items of furniture.

-The bed is most commonly decorated with throw pillows, and your choice of fabric is key to determining the feeling it conveys.
-For example leather is shiny and contemporary so will add formality to your room, whereas linen, cotton and wool look rustic and warm.
+The bed is most commonly decorated with throw pillows.
+But, your choice of fabric is key to determining the feeling it conveys.
+For example, leather is shiny and contemporary so will add formality to your room.
+Whereas linen, cotton and wool look rustic and warm.

-What pattern you choose is down to you, however the principle of colour blocking could technically be used which uses one block item of colour in the midst of lighter colours to make a space feel larger.
-In this case, you could have neutral bed sheets and a set of throw pillows from the deeper shade end of the colour range you are using on the walls.
+What pattern you choose is down to you.
+However, the principle of colour blocking could technically be used here.
+This theory implements one block item of colour in the midst of lighter colours, to make a space feel larger.
+In this case, you could have neutral bed sheets and a set of throw pillows in a deeper shade of the colour you are using on the walls.

 Tip 4: Flooring considerations

-The basic rule for floors when making the illusion of space is: the more you can see, the bigger the room appears.
-In a small bedroom, more floor space is often difficult to get so the best thing to do is present as much of what its already got as possible.
+The basic rule for floors when making the illusion of space is as follows; the more you can see, the bigger the room appears.
+In a small bedroom, more floor space is often difficult to get.
+With this in mind, one of the best thing to do is present as much of what you have as possible.

 Another tip worth trying is changing the type of flooring in your bedroom.
 If you prefer to have carpet, be sure to use a light or neutral one because this will reflect natural light better than dark carpet which will absorb any light cast on it.